ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC.md

   * uses the liberal (not strict) coverage condition
   * lifts the Paterson conditions

 * Always: GHC implements liberal instance consistency unconditionally.
 See `Note [Bogus consistency check]` in `GHC.Tc.Instance.Fundeps`.
-(GHC presumably does this because SICC is incompatible with LCC.)
+(GHC presumably does this because SICC is incompatible with LCC.
+[AntC] Hmm?
+Because chasing through all the constraints is computationally expensive at compile time; and potentially non-terminating (with `UndecidableInstances`).
+Hugs supports LCC but does impose SICC; and indeed chases through instance constraints and superclass constraints/instances; and sometimes just gives up with a message to the effect 'this is too hard' -- or of course a stack depth check.)